remotion-dev/remotion/packages/docs/docs/lambda-runtime.md

 ## Fonts

-The function only includes `Open Sans` as it's only font.
+The function includes `Open Sans` as its only font and `Noto Color Emoji` for emojis.
 You need to load other fonts using Webfonts.